Bengal1/Simple-CNN-Guide/README.md

 In *Convolutional Neural Network* there are several types of layers, we will discuss the types that are relevant to our SimpleCNN model.
 #### Fully-Connected Layer
 <img align="right" height="300" alt="fc_cnn" src="https://github.com/user-attachments/assets/6c781d04-a4da-4fb7-b854-7b5183e22040" />
-The Fully Connected (FC) layer consists of the weights and biases.
-Every member of the output layer is connected through the weights to every member of the input layer.
+The Fully Connected (FC) layer consists of weights and biases, where every neuron in the output layer is connected to every neuron in the input layer through these weights.

-(In the image you can see the input layer in blue, the output layer in red and the arcs that connects them are the weights)
+(In the image, the input layer is shown in blue, the output layer in red, and the connecting arcs represent the weights.)

-In this manner, every member of the output layer is affected by every member of the input layer according to the corresponding weight.
-On top of the linear operation, an activation function will be applied, a non-linear function.
-In this layer we would like to optimize the weights and the biases.
-The formula below shows how to calculate the j-th output:
+In this structure, each output neuron is influenced by all input neurons according to the corresponding weights.
+After this linear combination, a non-linear activation function is applied.
+The goal in this layer is to optimize both the weights and the biases.
+The formula below shows how to compute the $j-th$ output:

 ```math
 y_{j} = h \bigg( \sum_{i=1}^n w_{ji} x_i + w_{j0} \bigg)